 - Presentation: Bo, A., & Jaccard, J. (2018, January).
 Parenting as an inhibitor of gender disparities in alcohol use: The case of early adolescents in China.
 Presented atthe Annual Conference of the Society for Social Work and Research, Washington, DC.

-Yuerong Liu, MA is a doctoral candidate at NYU Silver School of Social Work.
+Yuerong Liu, MA is a doctoral candidate at NYU Silver School of Social Work who successfully defended her disseration in August 2019.
 She completed her Master of Public Administration at East China Normal University School of Public Administration.
 Yuerong has received extensive training in quantitative methods, and her research relies heavily on secondary data analyses with large-scale longitudinal datasets.
 Yuerong’s research focuses on the role of family dynamics and environmental context in preventing or mitigating child and adolescent problem behaviors.
 Her research interests are in the areas of parenting, parental physical and verbal discipline, risk and protective family factors associated with child behavior problems, child welfare, and social determinants of family and child well-being.
 Her long-term goals are to develop frameworks for conceptualizing the family’s role in child problem behaviors, and design effective family-based interventions for families and children with behavior problems, particularly those of low socioeconomic status.
 Yuerong has first authored two peer-reviewed publications appearing in the Child Abuse & Neglect and Children and Youth Services Review.
 She

 has received several awards, including the Doctoral Student Travel Award from